kubernetes/minikube/README.md

 touch $HOME/.kube/config

 export KUBECONFIG=$HOME/.kube/config
-sudo -E ./minikube start --vm-driver=none --use-vendored-driver
+sudo -E ./minikube start --vm-driver=none

 # this for loop waits until kubectl can access the api server that minikube has created
 for i in {1..150} # timeout for 5 minutes